ha-energymanager/energy-manager-integration/README.md

 1) From Add-ons:
   - Install Advanced SSH & Web Terminal, and start it
   - Install Mosquitto broker, and start it
-  - Install Node-RED, and start it
+  - Install Node-RED, go into configuration settings of it and disable SSL, and then start it
   - Install Studio Code Server, and start it and show in sidebar
 2) From Integrations, install HACS
   - Browse to [HACS website](https://www.hacs.xyz/docs/use/download/download/#to-download-hacs)